Understanding Medicare

 Deductibles vary between Medicare drug plans.
 Some Medicare drug plans don’t have a deductible.

-Starting in 2023 and beyond, vaccines covered under Medicare Part D will be free.
+Starting in 2023 and beyond, most vaccines covered under Medicare Part D will be free.

 The above premiums represent national averages.
 Plan premiums can and do vary by state and by carrier.